 An Introduction

-PHP is a scripting language created to develop interactive and dynamic web pages; this language is written in c++ the high-level programming language.
+PHP is a scripting language created to develop interactive and dynamic web pages; this language is written in C++, the high-level programming language.

 It is so easy to write a function or a class inside the web pages and then include each other on one page.
 The server will execute them in a few moments as one snippet without any problem.

-Anyway, to write web applications with PHP on your local machine you just need to install a PHP server on your operating system.
-But before you do that, we need to explain the PHP history and how was the interpreter working.
+Anyway, to write web applications with PHP on your local machine, you just need to install a PHP server on your operating system.
+But before you do that, we need to explain the PHP history and how the interpreter was working.

 PHP History Overview

-The first release for PHP was in 1994 under the name PHP/FI designed by Rasmus Lerdorf.
+The first release for PHP was in 1994 under the name PHP/FI, designed by Rasmus Lerdorf.
 He wrote this version to monitor and track the visitors who were reading his online resume.

-The translator at this time was not known as an interpreter it was only a small program that translates a few letters and numbers.
+The translator at this time was not known as an interpreter; it was only a small program that translates a few letters and numbers.

-In the following year, PHP was known as Personal Home Page Tool because the changes were in the translator to read and translate a number of utilities, special instructions and counters for the basic home page – At this time, the parser name was PHP/FI version 2.
+In the following year, PHP was known as Personal Home Page Tool because the changes were in the translator to read and translate a number of utilities, special instructions, and counters for the basic home page.
+At this time, the parser name was PHP/FI version 2.

 Understanding the Differences Between the Interpreter and the Compiler